 - Next, wrap the strip of paper around your wrist.
-Make sure it is not too tight.
-It should feel comfortable but not loose.
+Make sure it is tight enough.
+It should feel comfortable but tight enough.

 - Then, use a pen or pencil to mark the point on the paper where the end of the strip overlaps the other end.
-If it helps, you can use some tape to hold the paper in place.
+If it helps, you can use some tape to hold the paper.

 - Next, lay the strip of paper on a flat surface.
 Use the ruler to measure the distance between the end and the part you marked.
 Note the exact measurement.

-- On Apple's order page for an Apple Watch or individual bands, select the Solo Loop option.
+- Select the Solo Loop option on Apple's order page for an Apple Watch or individual bands.

 - Under the Band Size, select the Start your band measurement option.